the-Catapult/the-catapult.github.io/_posts/2021-03-12-The-Marriage-That-Almost-Didn't-Happen.md

 What if the groom’s family got angry and **called off the wedding** as we could not reach the venue at the desired time?
 Now even my family started getting doubts as to whether they had taken a **wrong decision** in marrying off their daughter at such a far-off place.

 Despite all odds, we kept our **faith in the Almighty** and left our fate in His hands.

-Here’s your text formatted in Markdown with italics, bold, and blockquotes:

----

 As we sat **stranded in our taxis**, one of my **talkative aunts** struck up a conversation with the taxi driver.
 She told him that all that she knew about **Kumbh Mela** was what she had seen in the **Bollywood movies**—families getting separated, brothers getting lost in the Kumbh Mela crowd, and how they reunite after many years when they grow up!